Splint armour

-Splint armour (also splinted armour, splint armor, or splinted armor) is armour consisting of strips of metal ("splints") attached to a cloth or leather backing.
-It is most commonly found as limb armour such as greaves or vambraces.
+Splint armor (also splinted armour, splint armour, or splinted armor) is armor consisting of strips of metal ("splints") attached to a cloth or leather backing.
+It is most commonly found as limb armor such as greaves or vambraces.

 Description

-Limb armour consisting of strips of metal ("splints") are attached to a fabric (cloth or leather) backing ("foundation").
+Limb armor consisting of strips of metal ("splints") are attached to a fabric (cloth or leather) backing ("foundation").
 The splints are narrow metal strips arranged longitudinally, pierced for riveting or sewing to the foundation.
-Splint armour is most commonly found as greaves or vambraces.
+Splint armor is most commonly found as greaves or vambraces.